puppydytt/MSerialLib/README.md

 # MSerialLib

-MSerialLib is a library written in C++ for communicating over serial interface
+MSerialLib is a library written in C++ for communicating over serial interface for overlapped and non-overlapped operations

 ## Building the application with MSerialLib